 Getting healthy is a common New Year’s resolution for many families.
 There is something about the fresh start of a new year that makes people want to eat right, exercise and cut back on indulgences.
 But come February, motivations start to wane.
-You’ve made it through 31 days of healthy cooking, but how will you survive eleven more months?
+So how do you survive those eleven other months?
 The prospect is daunting, but healthy cooking is possible!

 Seems so simple, right?
 But this one step can have a significant impact on whether or not you eat healthy.
 If your meals aren’t planned in advance, it’s easy to get caught up in the day and forget about dinner.
 The next thing you know it’s 5:00 pm and you’re left with hungry kids and no available options for a quick meal except delivery pizza.
 By taking 15 to 20 minutes on Sunday night to plan out your dinners for the week ahead, you’re setting yourself up for success.
 You eliminate the “What should we have for dinner tonight?” struggle and are left to simply execute the plan.